TrustBound/dream_test/documentation/02-quick-start.md

 That explicitness is the source of most of Dream Test’s reliability: when a test run surprises you, there’s always a concrete `main()` you can inspect.

-If you’re looking for a mental model of “registration”: in Dream Test, **your suites are the registration**.
-You can list them explicitly, or generate the list via discovery.
+If you’re looking for a mental model of “how does the runner find my tests?”: in Dream Test, **`main()` chooses what runs** by passing suites to the runner.
+You can list suites explicitly, or generate the list via discovery.

 ### Choose your first runner style